 Memorial Hermann Advantage HMO plans will pay up to $200 every year toward the cost of eyeglasses or contact lenses.

-Our service area includes Harris, Fort Bend and Montgomery counties.
-That means all members must live in one of those 3 counties to be eligible for our plan.
-Our provider network is not limited to these 3 counties, as any provider or hospital that is in our network, anywhere in Greater Houston is "in the network."
+Our service area includes Harris, Fort Bend, Montgomery, Liberty and Galveston counties.
+That means all members must live in one of those 5 counties to be eligible for our plan.
+Our provider network is not limited to these 5 counties, and applies anywhere in greater Houston.